iqbalmh18/instream/README.md

 InStream is a Flask-based web application for managing Instagram live streaming sessions.
 It provides a **modern dashboard** and **interactive control panel** to:
 - Upload, select, and manage videos
+- Looping video based on duration
 - Start and stop live streams
 - View live analytics (viewers, comments, duration)
 - Post comments in real-time
 - Monitor application health

-This tool is designed for content creators who want **full control over their Instagram Live broadcasts** from a desktop-friendly interface.
+This tool is designed for content creators who want **full control over their Instagram Live broadcasts** from a mobile-friendly interface.

 ---